Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 raritanval.edu/private-showsplanetarium

 Journey through the solar system, ride alongside a star or enter a black hole while inside the planetarium.
-Unlock your students’ creativity during a laser concert where they’ll draw pictures on the dome as music plays.
+Sign up for a scavenger hunt, then treat the kids to astronaut ice cream after.

 RED MILL MUSEUM